embergershared/apim-mtls-aks/README.md

 ### Use APIM

+APIM can manage directly:

+- a Key Vault certificate:
+  - Create a secret in the Key Vault
+  - Create a certificate in APIM
+  - Import the certificate from the Key Vault

+- a custom certificate:
-Generate the PFX for the client cert

-`openssl pkcs12 -export -out client.pfx -inkey client.key -in client.crt` # apim
+  - Generate the PFX for the client cert with a password `openssl pkcs12 -export -out client.pfx -inkey client.key -in client.crt` # apim
+  - import the PFX file and enter the password in APIM

+Set the APIM backend to use the client certificate

 ### Use the wildcard TLS certificate